SOS-Tag/sos-tag-api/README.md

 # SOS-Tag API

 ## Getting started
-First, you will need to clone the repository on your local machine:
+First, you will need to clone the repository on your local machine :

 ```sh
 $ git clone https://github.com/SOS-Tag/sos-tag-api.git